 Australia was a success!
 I did what I went to do.
 I saw what I went to see.
 I flew American Airlines out of Nashville to L.A.
 International, then flew Qantas down to Sydney.
 We crossed the equator and the International Date Line, and I was confused about what day it was.
 I arrived in Sydney in the morning, got my motel and took a train to the Harbor.
 The Sydney Opera House sits on the Harbor.
 I walked around it!
 I saw what they call the Rocks, which is the Old Town.
 Returning on the train, there was a man hit on the track.
-Everyone got off the train and walked to the next station.
+Everyone got off and walked to the next station.
 An Australian woman accompanied me through the crowded streets because she knew the way.
 Suddenly, she yelled!
 I looked, and a man had been hit by a car!
 We hurried to the accident.
 He was Oriental.
 He lay motionless.
 He was hurt, maybe dead!
 People gathered around, so we went on.
 "Is this how it is going to be?"
 I wondered.
 Back in my room, I phoned my contact at the Astronomical Society.
-The next day, Monte Wilson met me at my motel, and we drove through the Blue Mountains to a place called Wiruna.
+The next day, Monte Wilson met me at the motel, and we drove through the Blue Mountains to a place called Wiruna.
 "Wiruna" is an aborigine word meaning sunset.
 It is the Society's dark site and the location of the star party.
 Monte saw that I got a bed in the house, called the "White House" because they let Americans stay there.
 They took care of me!
 I met a couple from Texas who had lived in Louisville.
 Tom was a dentist, and Lucy had gone to Atherton High School.
 We 3 and a couple from Hawaii were the only Americans among 300 stargazers.